Costa Rica Animal Rescue Service

 - Relax on stunning Caribbean beaches

-- Visit a native tribe of Bribrí people, learn their way of life and have a meal there
+- Visit a native tribe of Bribrí people, learn their way of life and enjoy their traditional cuisine

-- Go whitewater rafting, learn to surf and snorkel in clear Caribbean waters
+- Try whitewater rafting, snorkeling, and surfing in clear Caribbean waters

 - Cruise down the coast for a day trip to Bocas del Toro, Panama*

 - Fly through the jungle canopy on a zipline adventure